pid-j/PigeonPkgDatabase/README.md

 # The Pigeon Package Database

 The Pigeon Package Database, shortened as PigeonPDB, is a free and open source public database of community packages.
+As of now, it is only officially supported on Linux-based operating systems.
+If you are on Windows, use WSL.

 ## Contribution

 To contribute, create a new repository with the desired package name.
 Make sure it does not collide with other package names.
-You may rely on other work in this repository by copying it into a new directory with the package name.
-This feature may stay in the future for backwards compatibility, but we recommend a `requirements.txt` when/if our installer script is released.
+You may rely on other work in this repository by adding the repository name in a `requirements.txt` file.
+Our installer script will automatically clone those into a directory named `.repos` which will be in the same directory as the script.

-When/if the installer script is released, we may update every package to replace copied directories with a `requirements.txt` file.
-This will decrease the space that this repository consumes.

-**Is our installer script released?
-No.**

 ## Usability

-To use a package, copy the directory of the package you would like to use into a folder.
-When/if our installer script is released, you may run it with the argument: `interactive`.
-This will start an interactive script, where you can install the package.
-Since this feature does not exist, this may change at any time in the future.
+To use a package, use the installer script.
+Make sure it has execution permissions.
+You can do this by using `chmod +x (script name).sh`.
+Now, run the script with the package name as the first argument. **Make sure you have a version of git that supports sparse-clone.**